 |Outlast 2||March, 2017 (tentative)|

 Outlast 2 was earlier slated for a 2016 launch, but that was postponed due to developmental issues.
-As of now, the game is slated for release during the first quarter of 2017.
-A specific date is yet to be given out by Red Barrels.
-Upon release, the new game will be playable on the PlayStation 4, Xbox One, and PC.
-It’s not certain if, unlike its predecessor, Outlast 2 will be released for all platforms simultaneously.
+As of now, the game is slated for release on April 25, 2017, the same day CI Games’ much awaited FPS Sniper: Ghost Warrior 3 is scheduled to come out (fingers crossed on this latter one).
+Upon release, Outlast 2 will be playable on the PlayStation 4, Xbox One, and PC.
+You can either get the digital copy for any of these platforms, or opt to get the Outlast Trinity collection if you haven’t played the last two games (Outlast and Whistleblower).

-While there will be no dearth of horror titles to be released in 2017, we are definitely looking forward to Outlast 2 for its smart implementation of first person mechanics and its minimalistic yet effective design.
+While there will be no dearth of horror titles releasing in 2017, we are definitely looking forward to Outlast 2 for its smart implementation of first person mechanics and its minimalistic yet evidently effective design.
 Let us know why you think this one will be a great game in the comments below.